 Ryan Blaney is the young American stock car racing driver and one of the main prospects to became future NASCAR champion.

-Until the age of 24, Blaney scored eleven wins in all three NASCAR national divisions – four in the Truck Series, six in the Xfinity Series and the most recently, his maiden victory in the Cup Series, at the 2017 Pocono 400 race at Pocono Raceway.
-Blaney's great achievement is also the second place at 2017 Daytona 500.
+Until the age of 26, Blaney scored fourteen wins in all three NASCAR national divisions – four in the Truck Series, seven in the Xfinity Series and three in the Cup Series.

 Third generation racer in a family

 Born on the last day of 1993 in High Point, North Carolina, Ryan Michael Blaney became the third generation race car driver in a family, following his father, former stock car racer Dave Blaney, and his grandfather, the Modified dirt track legend Lou Blaney.

 Ryan started his racing career in quarter midget racing and in Bandolero cars, winning races at the age of 9.
 He moved up to Legends cars at age 12.
 At age 14, he made a debut in late model racing at Orange County Speedway.
 In 2009, at age 15, he entered the Pro All Stars Series (PASS) competitions, becoming the Rookie of the Year.

 He also competed in the Champion Racing Association's (CRA) Southern Six Pack series, becoming a champion in 2010.
 In 2011, he was a champion in the PASS South Super Late Model Series.